2011 Article, updated February 2018

-I have always regarded legislation such as the Industrial and Provident Societies Act 1908, Agricultural and Pastoral Societies Act 1908, Building Societies Act 1965, Friendly Societies and Credit Unions Act 1982, and Racing Act 2003, and Acts specifically dealing with professions as minefields which are not readily covered in material intended for those running and advising more “mainstream” community societies and charitable trusts.
-Indeed, to do so would tend to confuse the primary readership.
+Legislation such as the Industrial and Provident Societies Act 1908, Agricultural and Pastoral Societies Act 1908, Building Societies Act 1965, Friendly Societies and Credit Unions Act 1982, and Racing Act 2003, and Acts specifically dealing with professions are seldom considered other than by those who have a particular interest in such entities, and are minefields which are not readily covered in material intended for those running and advising more “mainstream” community societies and charitable trusts.
+Indeed, to do so would tend to confuse most people who read these articles.
 Therefore, this series of articles has tended to shy away from more esoteric societal legislation.

-However, a reader kindly drew my attention to statutory issues relating to the audit of the industrial and provident societies, which prompts me to revisit the subject of the auditing or reviews of the accounts of not-for-profit organisations discussed in my 28 January 2011 article.
+However, in late 2011 a reader kindly drew my attention to statutory issues relating to the audit of the industrial and provident societies, which prompted me to revisit the subject of the auditing or reviews of the accounts of not-for-profit organisations discussed in my article, Audits or Reviews of Accounts.

 Industrial and Provident Societies Act 1908